 How much RAM is enough?

 The eternal question of how much ram is enough splits opinions and there is no right or wrong answer.

 However, there are some generic guidelines you can follow, depending on what you intend to do with your system.

 Due to memory becoming more affordable every day and the rest of the components becoming more powerful, games and software are not afraid of requiring and utilizing more RAM to run anymore.

 Obviously there are different types and qualities of memory including the old DDR3 and the new faster DDR4 RAM which will make a difference in their efficiency and speed.

 If all you do is browse the internet, almost any amount of RAM will do, but we would recommend to get at least 8GB of RAM if you want to do any sort of gaming on your system.

 If you wish to do any higher end gaming or any sort of coding, video editing and multi-tasking, you should go directly for 16GB of RAM, as they will eat up your memory fast.
-Even running an instance of Visual Studio and the Chrome Web Browser with YouTube playing can take upwards of 10 gigabytes of memory.

 Finally for high end photo- or video editing, you might want to shell out for 32GB and above, as rendering can require a lot of free memory to perform at maximum efficiency.
 However, in such scenarios it is more common to become bottle-necked by other components of your system.